NET WORTH: Unknown

 Chapman University is also an important site of philanthropy.
 The couple gave millions to endow a chair honoring the continuing work of Nobel laureate Vernon L. Smith, a Chapman professor of economics and law.
 Longtime friends Dunn and Smith are both UKansas graduates and it's worth noting that Dunn worked in academia in Southern California for a time.

-OTHER: While much of the Dunn couple's work is decidedly partisan, Dunn's Foundation grantees have also included outfits like the Society of the Four Arts, a cultural institution in Palm Beach.
-Via The Rebecca Walter Dunn Fund of The Community Foundation for Palm Beach and Martin Counties, the family has also supported organizations like KidSafe Foundation.
+FLORIDA COMMUNITY: While much of the Dunn couple's work is decidedly partisan, Dunn's Foundation grantees have also included outfits like the Society of the Four Arts, a cultural institution in Palm Beach.
+The family has also supported organizations like KidSafe Foundation.
+Rebecca has been active on such boards as The H. Lee Moffitt Cancer Center Foundation, Tampa Bay Performing Arts Center, and Palm Beach Symphony.